 Myra Fulton, Takaka, 2004.
 Softback.
 320 pages.
 SECONDHAND

 A lively and personal narrative of pioneering settlement in remote South Westland, just north of Milford Sound.
-The author's father took his family to settle at Martins Bay in 1874 and she suceeds in conveying the reality of pioneering.
+The author's father took his family to settle at Martins Bay in 1874 and she succeeds in conveying the reality of pioneering.
 Here is a story of hardship and endurance quite outside modern experience.
 First published in 1947.
-Dust jacket has short tears and chips.
+Dust jacket is rubbed and has tears and chips.